How do you really sell your business?

 A buyer wants to understand the monthly peaks and troughs of the business and the current and previous customers level of satisfaction.

 This also includes the current employees’ satisfaction and their willingness to stay and work for a new owner.
 A buyer is making an investment and wants to ensure their investment is made with proper care and consideration.

-The Buyer needs to negotiate a new lease
+The buyer needs a new lease

 The third challenge was that the owner of the business had sold the building the business was operating from.
 This was a good business decision for the seller, but it now meant any buyer had to negotiate a new lease with the new owner of the building.

 The new owner of the building was very reasonable and willing to negotiate but this all takes time and attention to detail.

 The fourth challenge was that the seller of the business had been very successful in the previous calendar year but began losing motivation as the end of the year was approaching and this was continuing when the business came onto the market.

 The result was the pipeline of new sales was lower than normal and this created a pause for potential buyers as it meant the pipeline was going to have to be rebuilt.